SurakshaRegmi/nosql-challenge/README.md

 Eat Safe, Love
 The NoSQL_setup_starter.ipynb sets up and updates the database.
 The NoSQL_analysis.ipynb queries relevant information for analyses and converts results into Pandas DataFrame.
 The data provided in the establishments.json file was imported.

-Set Up and Update Database
+Set Up and Update Database:
 Insert the new halal restaurant opened in Greenwich to the Database.

 establishments.insert_one(new_restaurant)